My music inspirations

 Yes, Led Zeppelin, Pink Floyd, ELP etc, etc

-Denmark Street is a tiny street but full of great music instrument stores and a mecca for all rock musicians in the UK.
+Denmark Street is a tiny street in London but full of great music instrument stores and a mecca for all rock musicians in the UK.

 My interest in electronic music started with the Moog modular system

 The mighty modular Moog captured all my facination

 The all time best original "Switched on Bach" album from 1967